hardikkgupta/very-secure-web-server/README.md

 Use it for fun.

-_Disclaimer: Please don't use for wrong purposes.
+_Disclaimer: Please don't use this for wrong purposes.
 Not to mention, Don't go to wild, wild internet for this._

 **Let the hacking begin!**